MichaelKohler/mkohler.dev/src/blog/foss-asia-2015-singapore.md

 Further we promoted the [Bug Sprint](https://mozbugsprints.org/e/fossasia-2015) over Twitter and with flyers on the walls.
 At least one person came to the Mozilla track and asked for more information.
 We later got the feedback from him, that he looked at the bugs, but they seemed to be “too big” to do then in a couple of hours.

-**Lessons learned** (these are just my points, we need to have a more broad discussion with all the people involved):
+## Lessons learned (these are just my points, we need to have a more broad discussion with all the people involved)

 *   Next time we should have a general overview of the location before the event (is there a main booth room?
 Where are the tracks located exactly?)
 *   Swag should arrive in time.
 I did not check what exactly the problem was, but at conferences it’s critical to have at least some stickers.
 Also you need to have something to mark the booth with (table cloth would be perfect).